 Lavender flowers, buds, and leaves can be added to food and drink recipes to create a unique flavor.
 A lady told me the other day that she always sprinkles some over her fried chicken.
 I haven’t tried this, but who knows!

 Long considered a cure-all herb and a necessity for the medicine cabinet, antique medical books proclaim lavender to cure brain damage, dyspepsia, headaches, faintness, sight problems, gout, hysterical vapors, epilepsy, rheumatism, flatulence, paralysis, convulsions, dropsy, jaundice, liver and spleen disorders, shivering, nervous palpitations, laryngitis, worms, vermin and insects.
-You might also note that you can get the same relief from a bottle of 100-proof tonic.
 Some herbal remedies today make almost the same claim.
 Not much has changed in 300 years.
 This is not medical advice, we are not doctors.
 Do not try at home without consulting your doctor.

 There are lots of new cultivars of lavender available for gardeners in a variety of sizes, colors and fragrance.
 Remember, when choosing a plant you will want to consider growth habit, hardiness, and flower form.
 The true English lavenders have a wide range of colors.
 They provide excellent flower colors and outstanding fragrance.
 They are one of the main sources of oil for the perfume industry.
 The lavardins are a cross between French and English lavender.
 They are sterile and can only be grown from cuttings.
 The fragrance is much sharper and used primarily for cosmetics and soap.